utkarshtewari/Test-Payment-Service/README.md

 * [Screening Service] (screening-service/README.md) - Screening Service responsible for screening a payment, consumes PaymentAddedEvent and generates PaymentScreenedEvent.

 ## <a name="reactive-principles"></a> Reactive Principles
-* Today’s most popular services—from Twitter to Apple Siri—are distributed by default, and designed for unprecedented numbers of concurrent users, data volumes and speeds.
+Today’s most popular services—from Twitter to Apple Siri—are distributed by default, and designed for unprecedented numbers of concurrent users, data volumes and speeds.
 The characteristics of Reactive systems — designed to be [Responsive, Resilient, Elastic and Message Driven] (http://www.reactivemanifesto.org/) to support these new extremes and they are becoming popular for bringing new software to market.

+This project showcases usage of various patterns (listed below) to build Reactive Microservices

+#### <a name="event-scourcing"></a> Event Sourcing
+Event Sourcing an architecture pattern, represents state as series of events.
+In event-sourcing, events are the sole record of state for the system.
+They are used by the system to describe and re-build the current state of any entity on demand (by replaying it’s past events one at a time until all previous events have been re-applied).

-## <a name="cqrs"></a> Command Query Responsibility Segregation
+#### <a name="cqrs"></a> Command Query Responsibility Segregation
 CQRS is based in Bertrand Meyer's CQS (Command-Query Separation) concept.
 CQS states that every method should either be a command that performs an action or a query that retrieves a result.
 The basic idea is to divide the operations that act on a domain object into two distinct categories:
 * Queries—methods that return a result and do not change the system state.
 * Commands—methods that change the system state but do not return values.

-The events are persisted into the event repository.
-The business model database can therefore contain the last state of the system, but the event repository keeps the whole history of the data.
-With this separation of concerns, the developer is free to choose the most appropriate technology for each pattern component, and can (if desired) build a polyglot application.
-In this example it uses Mongo DB for event repository and H2 database as query database.

-## <a name="event-scourcing"></a> Event Sourcing
-* Event Sourcing is architecture pattern that represents state as series of events.
-In event-sourcing, events are the sole record of state for the system.
-They are used by the system to describe and re-build the current state of any entity on demand (by replaying it’s past events one at a time until all previous events have been re-applied).
+Queries and commands can be decoupled by the events generated by the command processing that feed the repositories for query data.

 ## Using the Application